KDigitalAi/Skill-Capital-AI-MockMate/README.md

 ## 🎯 Overview

-**Skill Capital AI MockMate** is a full-stack interview preparation platform that uses AI to provide personalized mock interviews.
+**Skill Capital AI MockMate** is a **backend-only REST API service** for an AI-powered interview preparation platform.
+This service provides APIs that can be consumed by any frontend application (React, Vue, Angular, mobile apps, etc.).
 The system analyzes user resumes, generates context-aware interview questions, and provides detailed feedback on answers.

+**Note**: This repository contains **only the backend API**.
+Frontend applications should be developed separately and consume these APIs.

 ### Key Capabilities